 Apple, Samsung and VW all took a nose dive.
 A culture of secrecy, an exploding smartphone and the remnants of an emissions scandal were to blame for the dips.

 Also, late last year, in the dark shadow of the Las Vegas shooting, Fortune held their annual CEO Initiative Event.
 The topic was … you guessed it … doing well and doing good.

 Fish and plastic pollution: plastics contaminate our seafood.

 One of the toughest questions asked of the CEOs in attendance was, how can business leaders make a difference?

 JPMorgan Chase CEO Jamie Dimon committed to revitalising Detroit.
 But Dimon didn’t just write a check.
 Instead, a team from Chase worked with the city of Detroit, donating its own data tools and resources to aid the city government in its investments and planning.

 Chobani CEO Hamdi Ulukaya described one of the best accomplishments of his career – building a little league baseball field for his local community in the small upstate New York town where he founded his company.

 Indra Nooyi of PepsiCo shared that purpose is now a part of her corporation’s core business versus just a pet project, as it was for her predecessor.
 In fact, their entire CSR mission is called Performance with Purpose, making that sought-after link between the bottom line and society.

-A Sense Of Larger Purpose.
+Developing A Sense Of Larger Purpose.